Rinoahu/POEM_py3k/example/README.md

     usage:
         1. if you have installed art and want to assembly the reads
             $ bash runme.sh
-        2. if you want to test on whole genome
+        2. if you want to test on the E.coli genome (it will take several mins)
+            $ bash runme.sh ecoli.fasta.bz2 or $ bash
+        3. if you want to test on the 48 bacterial genomes (it will take several hours)
-            $ bash runme.sh genome
+            $ bash runme.sh full.fasta.bz2